cagatayozbudak/FaceHand-UnityControl/README.md

   - A simple 3D ship model in the scene (you can use any free model from Unity Asset Store)

   - A GameObject with the PlayerMovement.cs script attached

+🧠 How It Works
+1. Python uses MediaPipe to detect:
+   - Face movement (X, Y, Z axis)
+   - Single-hand position (for left/right rotation)

+2. Python sends this data over UDP to Unity (127.0.0.1:5052)
+3. Unity receives and applies the movement & rotation to the ship.